Raigouu/Gamezone/README.md

 ## **Dataset**

-The dataset consists of 2 tables, which are 'orders' with a total row of 21,864 and 'region' with a total row of 193.
-In the table 'orders', with a grain of 1 row represents an order made by a customer.
-The table has columns of:
+The dataset consists of 2 tables, which are 'orders' and 'region'.
+The table 'orders' has one row for each order detail made by a customer.
+On the other hand, the 'region' table has one row that corresponds to a country in a region (focusing on NA, EMEA, APAC, and LATAM).
+Links to the dataset can be found [here](https://github.com/Raigouu/Gamezone/tree/main/Excel).

-	- user_id
-	- order_id
-	- purchase_ts (purchase time stamp)
-	- ship_ts (shipping time stamp)
-	- product_name
-	- product_id
-	- usd_price
-	- purchase_platform
-	- marketing_channel
-	- account_creation_method
-	- country_code

-In the table 'region', with a grain of 1 row represents the country code in a region, the table has columns of:

-	- country_code
-	- region (divided into 4 main regions, which are NA, EMEA, APAC, and LATAM)

 The main table of this dataset is the 'orders' table.